subquery/documentation/docs/subquery_network/kepler/indexers/install-indexer-aws.md

 - Select `AWS Marketplace` on the left menu and enter `ECS` in the search field to get the specific AMI.
 Then choose the first one, `Amazon ECS-Optimized Amazon Linux 2 AMI`, and click on the select button.

 ```
-You’ll need 30GB of storage for this season
+You’ll need at least 100GB of storage for indexing dictionary projects.
 ```

 ![Create Amazon Marketplace](/assets/img/amazon_marketplace_aws_ec2.png)